 ●Constant exposure to dry air

-●Consistent use of nasal sprays (such as those used to manage allergies or congestion)
+●Consistent use of steroid nasal sprays (such as those used to manage allergies or congestion)

 ●Snorting drugs into your nose, such as cocaine

 In some cases, recurring nosebleeds can be a sign of a bleeding disorder.
-But when bleeding disorders are at play, there are often other clues.
+But when bleeding disorders are present, there are often other clues.
 For example, people with bleeding disorders tend to bruise easily and may bleed more than expected after minor injuries.
-(See "Patient information: von Willebrand disease (Beyond the Basics)".)
+(See "Patient education: von Willebrand disease (Beyond the Basics)".)

-If you wind up needing medical care for a nosebleed, your healthcare provider will focus first on making sure you can breathe properly and on getting the bleeding to stop.
-If you have lost a lot of blood, you may need IV fluids to restore the lost blood.
+If you wind up needing medical care for a nosebleed, your health care provider will focus first on making sure you can breathe properly and on getting the bleeding to stop.

-If the bleeding will not stop and the healthcare provider can see the source of the bleeding, he or she may stop the bleeding using a chemical or an electrical device.
-In severe cases, healthcare providers can pack the nostrils with tampons, gauze, foam, or other materials that can help stop the bleeding.
+If the bleeding will not stop and the health care provider can see the source of the bleeding, he or she may stop the bleeding using a chemical or an electrical device.
+In severe cases, health care providers can pack the nose with a sponge, gauze, foam, or other materials that can help stop the bleeding.
 People with serious nosebleeds may need to have a balloon inflated deep within their nose to get the bleeding under control.
+Some patients with prolonged, significant bleeding may be given intravenous fluids for blood.
 (See "Approach to the adult with epistaxis".)

-A healthcare provider can also check the nose for growths or tumors or for blood vessel abnormalities.
-A growth or tumor may be more likely if only one nostril bleeds repeatedly or if the blood is tinged with an odorous discharge.
+A health care provider can also check the nose for growths or tumors or for blood vessel abnormalities.
+A growth or tumor may be more likely if only one nostril bleeds repeatedly or bleeding is associated with malodorous discharge.
 Another explanation for one-sided bleeding or odorous discharge is the presence of a foreign body.
-When examining children with unexplained nosebleeds, healthcare providers often find beads, rubber erasers, and even button batteries rammed deep inside the nose.
+When examining children with unexplained nosebleeds, health care providers often find beads, rubber erasers, and even button batteries deep inside the nose.
 (See "Evaluation of epistaxis in children" and "Management of epistaxis in children".)

 If you get nosebleeds frequently, the following measures may help reduce the chances of getting a nosebleed: